Synanthedon acerni

 Human Relevance

-Occasional pest of ornamental and maple trees due to larval boring activity.
+Occasional pest of ornamental and native maple trees due to larval boring activity.
 Not considered a major economic pest.
 Attracted to blacklights, making it accessible for observation and study.

 Similar Taxa